ltsRoy/Reddit-To-Old-Reddit/README.md

       i.
 Download the .crx file from the github reposiory.</br>
       ii.
 Select the option in 4a.</br>
       iii.
 Navigate to the folder with the .crx file and select it.</br>
       iv.
+Go to Extensions and enable the extension if not already enabled, give the permissions it requires, if asked for.</br>
+      iv.
 Restart browser.</br>
       Done!</br></br>
    b. **If only installation from unpacked option is present:**</br>